nine7nine/Xenomai-Archlinux/README.md

 * XENO_CONFIG := /usr/xenomai/mercury64/bin/xeno-config
 * XENO_CONFIG := /usr/xenomai/mercury32/bin/xeno-config

-A simple method might to be use a suffix on each app (or package) to distinguish between binaries/executables + Xenomai Core and/or cpu architecture they are built against/targeting...
+Before building the app, you should export the correct PATH (cobalt 64bit example);

+* export PATH=/usr/xenomai/cobalt64/bin:$PATH

+(then run ./configure, make, etc)

-This configuration definitely gives some flexibility and the installation of my Xenomai packages doesn't require any special magic or extra effort to support this ~ Just build your apps against the correct target, then boot between kernel and test your apps / configurations...
+This configuration definitely gives some flexibility and the installation of my Xenomai packages doesn't require special magic or any extra effort to support this ~ Just build your apps against the correct target, then boot between kernels and test your apps / configurations...